 Brock Tessman, Ph.D.

-Although he has faculty roots and significant experience as a campus leader, Tessman’s more recent work at the system level is driving expanded college access for rural communities and adult learner populations across Montana.
-Under Tessman’s leadership, the MUS is substantially narrowing opportunity and achievement gaps for low-income, first generation, and Indigenous students in the state.
-In the past year, the MUS has achieved record enrollment, retention and completion rates for Indigenous students, and new transfer partnerships with Montana’s Tribal Colleges.
-Over the last three years, Tessman has overseen the design and launch of the Montana 10 Student Success Initiative, which employs targeted financial aid, student incentives, comprehensive advising, mental health, and academic momentum strategies to increase retention rates by 24% and more than double on-time completion rates for program participants across multiple campuses.
-Tessman also oversees the $345 million MUS research enterprise and is responsible for statewide development of new accelerated degree programs, business and industry partnerships, rapid workforce training programs, public-private ventures, and Career & Technical Education operations.
-In his role, Tessman is also the statewide director for Montana’s community colleges.
+He oversaw the design and launch of the MUS’s Montana 10 Student Success Initiatives, which employs targeted financial aid, student incentives, comprehensive advising, mental health and academic momentum strategies that resulted in dramatically increased retention rates and on-time completion rates for program participants, was in charge of the $345 million MUS research enterprise; and was responsible for statewide development of new accelerated degree programs, business and industry partnerships, rapid workforce training programs, public-private ventures, and Career & Technical Education operations.
+He also was the statewide director for Montana’s community colleges.